Computing integral points on X_ns^+(p): Baker's bound and its reduction

 Put

-Relation~\eqref{erelation2} implies that
+Relation~\eqref{erelation} implies that

-To bound ${\log|q_c(P)^{-1}|}$ we proceed now as follows.
-We fix a real number ${T\ge 2}$ (in practice, we take ${T=10}$).
-Next, using continued fraction we find a ``good'' rational approximation of $\delta$; precisely, we find a non-negative integer ${r \le T B_{0}}$ such that
+which gives us up to~$\lambda$ a good rational approximation of~$\delta$.
+The idea is to find by continued fraction expansion of~$\delta$ an integer~$r$ such that $r\delta$ is close to an integer but $r\lambda$ is not, which then gives us a better upper bound for ${\log|q_c(P)^{-1}|}$.
+For this, we proceed as follows.
+We fix a real number ${T\ge 2}$ (in our computations we initially take ${T=10}$).
+Next, using continued fractions we find a ``good'' rational approximation of $\delta$; precisely, we find a non-negative integer ${r \le T B_{0}}$ such that